Signs You May Have Kidney Stones

 - Surgery: If a kidney stone is very large, surgery may be required to remove it from the urinary tract.
 Small telescopic instruments are inserted through a small incision in the back to remove the stone.
 General anesthesia is used during the procedure, which typically involves a 1–2 day hospital stay.

 - Removing stones with a scope: Small stones can be removed from the ureter using a thin, lighted tube known as a ureteroscope.
-The tube contains a small camera, which allows the doctor to locate the kidney stone.
-Once the stone is found, the doctor will use tools to break down the stone or simply remove it.
+The tube contains a small camera, which allows the provider to locate the kidney stone.
+Once the stone is found, the provider will use tools to break down the stone or simply remove it.